Nikb11/CICD-PROJECT/README.md

 ## Project Overview

-Task 1: Set Up a Simple HTML Project
+Task 1: Set Up a Simple HTML Project.
 Created a basic HTML project containing relevant content.
 Pushed the project to a GitHub repository.

-Task 2: AWS EC2/Local Linux Instance with Nginx Provisioned an AWS EC2 instance/Local Linux Instance.
+Task 2: AWS EC2/Local Linux Instance with Nginx.
+Provisioned an AWS EC2 instance/Local Linux Instance.
 Installed and configured Nginx to serve web content.

-Task 3: Python Script to Check for New Commits Developed a Python script utilizing the GitHub API to detect new commits.
+Task 3: Python Script to Check for New Commits.
+Developed a Python script utilizing the GitHub API to detect new commits.

-Task 4: Bash Script for Deployment
+Task 4: Bash Script for Deployment.
 Crafted a bash script responsible for:
 Cloning the latest code from the repository.
 Deploying the updated content and restarting Nginx.

-Task 5: Cron Job for Python Script
+Task 5: Cron Job for Python Script.
 Configured a cron job to execute the Python script every 5 minutes.

-Task 6: Testing
+Task 6: Testing.
 Successfully validated the pipeline by:
 Making a new commit to the GitHub repository.
 Verifying automatic deployment of changes.